clojure-liberator/liberator/tutorial/conneg.md

 <div class="alert alert-info">You can also specify a function for the
 key :media-type-available? instead of :available-media-types.
-The default implementation uses :available-media-types to gain a list of possible types does the negotation with the Accept-Header and stores the outcome in the representation map.
+The default implementation uses :available-media-types to gain a list of possible types does the negotiation with the Accept-Header and stores the outcome in the representation map.
 This is in most cases more convenient than doing this manually.</div>

-An example will illustrate how the things fit togehter:
+An example will illustrate how things fit together:

 {% highlight clojure %}
   (ANY "/babel" []